Bartłomiej Nizioł

-Bartłomiej "Bartek" Nizioł (born February 1, 1974 in Szczecin (Poland]) is a Polish violinist playing in a bel canto style.
+Bartłomiej "Bartek" Nizioł (born 1 February 1974) is a Polish violinist playing in a bel canto style.
 His interpretations tend to be objective and comprehensive.

 Life

 Education

-Niziol started learning the violin at the age of five.
+Born in Szczecin, Nizioł started learning the violin at the age of five.
 "I have loved music since I was a child.
 I did what my big sister did: I played the violin, and it suited my inclinations and my talent.
 Out of this has grown a great love, together with a need to place my gifts at the service of music and of the public.
 This is something I have never questioned.
 Consequently, for me, making music has become as natural a process as walking.
 Without music there is nothing for me", says Niziol.
 His first teacher was Stanisław Ślusarek (at Państwowa Szkoła Muzyczna I stopnia im.
 Tadeusza Szeligowskiego in Szczecin, 1979–1984).
 We can read on the website of his first school: "Very active musically from the beginning of his study, we found him diligent and patient as a pupil of a difficult study of playing the violin".
 Following this Niziol received tuition in Stanisław Hajzer's class (at Zespół Szkół Muzycznych im.
 Feliksa Nowowiejskiego in Szczecin, 1984–1987).

 Niziol entered the music school for gifted children in Poznań at the age of twelve to receive tuition in the class of Prof. Jadwiga Kaliszewska who told him that "a gift of music like Bartek's happens once a hundred years or even more rarely".
 Seven years later (in 1993), Niziol graduated with honour from the Academy of Music in Poznań to continue his study in Lausanne under Pierre Amoyal.
 Besides his regular studies, he took part in several master classes where he worked with such musicians as Zakhar Bron, Mauricio Fuks, Ruggiero Ricci and Michael Frischenschlager.